SAP-samples/teched2023-DA263/Exercises_Content/9_6_HC_AutoML/9_AutoML.md

 11. Save the best model in SAP HANA.
 Therefore, create a Model Storage.
 Change **'YourSchema'** in the code below to **schema** of your HDI container.

+**Note**: Please note that we are using HDI container schema here for this exercise to save the ML models in tables in HANA CLoud.
+This approach is not recommeneded in production as all objects in HDI container schema should get created via HDI design time deployment.
+In production, it is recommended to use a plain schema for saving autoML models.

 12. Save the model through the following command.